geospasialis/geospasialis.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm a geospatial data analyst and GIS and remote sensing specialist.
+I just started my journey in data science.
+I believe in combining data science and geospatial analysis is the key to solve many environmental problems in the future.